alexgg278/cluster-workload-estimator/README.md

 ## Analysis scripts

 The processing of the data and the analysis of the time-series is developed in a jupyter notebook file for each test "ts-analysis.ipynb".
 This files are only found from Test 4 since is when the analysis part started.

+## Requirements

+1. In order to run the YAFSsimulation scripts is necessary to have python2.7 and the libraries specified in the YAFS project repository, incluiding the YAFS library.

+2. In order to run the analysis files is necessary to have python3.6 or later version and tensorflow, pandas, numpy and matplotlib libraries.